 These taxes are collected when real estate is sold.
 Clark County and the city of Vancouver and Clark County adopted a real estate excise tax for parks in 1996 and readopted the tax in 2002.
 Business, development and real estate representatives supported both actions.

 The Clark County Council determines how to spend revenue from real estate excise taxes collected in the urban and rural areas outside city limits.

 Until 2011, the county's real estate excise tax revenue was divided between parks and economic development.
 The portion for parks was used to build new parks and to improve existing parks.

-In late 2011, with the ongoing economic downturn, the Board of County Commissioners decided to use real estate excise taxes primarily for debt payments on several county buildings.
+In late 2011, with the ongoing economic downturn, the then-Board of County Commissioners decided to use real estate excise taxes primarily for debt payments on several county buildings.
 Parks no longer received real estate excise taxes after this decision was made.

 By late 2015, the economy had rebounded enough that the Board of County Councilors agreed to provide a one-time amount of $239,500 in real estate excise taxes for capital repairs in county parks.
 However, the Board of County Councilors has not reallocated ongoing real estate excise taxes to park development in the Greater Clark Parks District.

 Clark County Parks regularly applies for state and federal grants to supplement its budget.